mjbradvica/MediatorBuddy/README.md

 }
 ```

 Even if a handler returns void, an Envelope is still expected.
+You may use the shorthand version of Success since it knows you want a Unit.

 ```csharp
 public class UpdateWeatherHandler : IEnvelopeHandler<UpdateWeatherRequest>